pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 ``%``      Modulus (gives remainder of division)
 ========== =====================================

-There are two things that **don't** work like you'd expect.
-There is no "juxtaposition" used to multiply items.
-And the ``=`` is not an algebraic equality
+There are two things that **don't** work like mathematics.
+First, there is no "juxtaposition" used to multiply items.
+Second, the ``=`` is not an algebraic equality.

 Juxtaposition Doesn't Work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^